The College of Arts and Sciences offers 7 master degrees and 3 graduate certificate programs.

 The Criminal Justice Department at Seattle University is one of only eight departments in the U.S. with programs certified by the Academy of Criminal Justice Sciences.
 This certification acknowledges the strengths of our programs, our scholarship, and our teaching.
 Graduates are prepared to work in law enforcement, courts, victim services, social services, academia, and research and policy agencies.

-The Master of Nonprofit Leadership (MNPL) combines the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
+Graduate programs in Nonprofit Leadership combine the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
 Our graduates make mission-critical decisions that result in sustainable and lasting impacts on their organizations and communities.

-The M.A. in Psychology is based on the existential-phenomenological-therapeutic approach.
+The M.A. in Psychology is based on the existential-phenomenological traditions in humanistic psychology.
 We offer a broad foundation in psychology, philosophy, and psychopathology rooted in the phenomenological and hermeneutical traditions within psychotherapy.
 An extensive practicum prepares students for success as psychotherapists in private practice, hospitals, and clinics.

-The Master of Sport Administration and Leadership (MSAL) emphasizes critical analysis of complex programs and using theory and research to address the wide range of challenges facing sport administration.
+Our graduate programs in sport emphasize leadership and critical analysis of complex programs to address the wide range of challenges facing sport organizations.
 Our graduates become leaders in the sport management field.

 Master of Public AdministrationFor Spring Quarter: Feb.
 20For Summer Quarter: May 20For Fall Quarter: July 20For Winter Quarter: Oct.
 20